simonneutert/Joda/README.md

 if one of you gets this going on another OS, please submit a PR with some handy notes ✌️

+---
+Problems on m1 and docker? https://github.com/jruby/jruby/issues/6821
+on x86_64 it runs - no issues whatsoever
+---

 ### Docker

 - `$ docker build . -t joda`